JohanVanslembrouck/corolib/examples/study-initial_suspend/README.md

 At the co_await statement:

-* Lawy start: foo() will be resumed and enter its body. bar() suspends and returns control to its caller.
+* Lazy start: foo() will be resumed and enter its body. bar() suspends and returns control to its caller.

 * Eager start: